Updated: Jul 24, 2021

 The dumplings were the solution, and they were called "Lokmet al kadi" (the judges a bit )and were considered snacks.

 It is an Egyptian dessert stuffed with pressed dates, it serves in festivals as a dessert besides the tea or the coffee,

-Some people said it dates backِ to Abbasid era, other said to Umayyad era and others said it dates back to the Fatimid Era.
+Some people said it dates backِ to the Abbasid era, others said to the Umayyad era and others said it dates back to the Fatimid era.

 Kahk (Egyptian Cakes).

-An authentic Egyptian dessert associated with celebrating Eid al-Fitr, It is a dough stuffed with nuts or Turkish delights and date paste, sprinkled with crushed sugar.
+An authentic Egyptian dessert associated with celebrating Eid al-Fitr, it is a dough stuffed with nuts or (malban) Turkish delights or dates paste sprinkled with crushed sugar.

 It is said that the first people who made it was the Fatimids, but in fact, it was known in Egypt since the ancient Egyptian civilization.